ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The Cloudant Dashboard is a web-app built into the service.
 It allows basic data manipulation to be performed through a graphical user interface: Databases can be created and deleted, documents added, updated and deleted and replication jobs managed.
 It is also a handy place to perform one-off queries and to set up secondary indexes (as we'll see later).

-It also contains some simple monitoring tools that visualise request rates.
+It also contains some simple monitoring tools that visualize request rates.

-It's important to note that any task that is achievable in the Cloudant Dashboard is also possible with the Cloudant HTTP API - indeed, the Cloudant Dashboard is simply making standard API calls itself
+It's important to note that any task that is achievable in the Cloudant Dashboard is also possible with the Cloudant HTTP API - indeed, the Cloudant Dashboard is simply making standard API calls itself.

 To open a Cloudant service's Dashboard, log in to the IBM Cloud, find your Cloudant service and click Launch Cloudant Dashboard button.
 A new window will open, logging you into your Cloudant dashboard.